TylerRTDev/CI-MSProject3/README.md

 - All fields are required and at least one `translation` must be added.
 - `translations` is a key-value object where each key is a language name and the value is its corresponding translation.

 ---

+## ✅ Finished Product

+The final product provides all the required CRUD functionality, featuring:

+- A mobile-first layout for easy accessibility
+- Smooth UI transitions and modals for editing
+- Multi-translation word entries
+- Persistent storage via a MongoDB database
+- Instant updates to the word catalogue via a JavaScript frontend

+Users can create, view, update, and delete word entries, including support for categories and pronunciation.
+The project meets all core requirements for a backend-focused application using a NoSQL database.

+---